mishandri/backup_journal/README.md

-# Censor files by types
+# Loggin to xlsx new files in directories like backup journal
 Log all new files that match the extensions in specified folders and subfolders

 # Requirements